+These women want to share with you why they chose adoption for their babies so that they can help you decide if adoption is right for your situation.
 Their videos describe the emotions, relationships, and opportunities these women have had since they made an adoption plan for their children.
 Every birth mother is unique.
 And her reason for making an adoption plan for her child is, too.

 Open Adoption…In a Birth Mother’s Own Words

-Adrianne decided on an African American married couple with a faith foundation to parent her son.
+Adrianne decided on an African American married couple with a strong faith foundation to parent her son.
 “I felt nothing but warmth and love from the adoptive couple I chose.
 Both Doug and Cheryl, they just embraced me.
 It just felt like family.
 I’m so glad Cheryl is my son’s mom.
 One of the greatest things a parent could ever do is place their child into the hands of someone else to honor and love and care for them,” she says.

 She continues, “I often have people ask me, will I go and get my son.
 I wouldn’t because he has great parents who love him and care for him.
 I wouldn’t want to break the heart of two people who have raised him.
 Being able to see my son in the flesh, touch him, hear him laugh, see him smile.
 I can get on a plane and go see him and just see his smile and I’ll be alright.”
 Today, Adrianne visits her son and his family every year in Atlanta for his birthday.